oisdk/site/drafts/hyperfunctions.markdown

 ```

 And for good reason!
+Agda doesn't allow recursive types where the recursive call is in a negative
+position.
 If we turn off the positivity checker, we can write Curry's paradox (example
 proof taken from [here](https://stackoverflow.com/a/51253757/4892417)):